IFRCGo/go-web-app/README.md

 ### Local development

-1. Clone the repository using HTTPS, SSH, or Github CLI
+1.Clone the repository using HTTPS, SSH, or Github CLI

 ```bash
 git clone https://github.com/IFRCGo/go-web-app.git #HTTPS
 git clone git@github.com:IFRCGo/go-web-app.git #SSH
 gh repo clone IFRCGo/go-web-app #Github CLI
 ```

-2. Install the dependencies
+2.Install the dependencies

 ```bash
 pnpm install
 ```

-3. Copy `app/.env.example` to `app/.env` and update the variables
+3.Copy `app/.env.example` to `app/.env` and update the variables

 ```bash
 cp app/.env.example app/.env
 ```

-4. Start the development server
+4.Start the development server

 ```bash
 pnpm start:app
 ```

 ## Contributing

 Have a look through existing [Issues](https://github.com/IFRCGo/go-web-app/issues) and [Pull Requests](https://github.com/IFRCGo/go-web-app/pulls) that you could help with.
 If you'd like to request a feature or report a bug, please [create a GitHub Issue](https://github.com/IFRCGo/go-web-app/issues/new/choose) using one of the templates provided.